alfred82santa/aio-service-client/README.rst

 ------

 - Improved Pool plugin.
-It now allows to set hard limit of pending requests, if it reach limit requests will fail raising :class:`RequestLimitError`.
+It now allows to set hard limit of pending requests, if it reach limit requests will fail raising `RequestLimitError`.
 In same way, it allows to set a timeout, in seconds, for pending requests and it will raise same exception.

 - Added new RateLimit plugin.
 It is similar to Pool plugin but using a period parameter, in seconds, in order to limit number